 - Income based Employment and Support Allowance

-You must have been in receipt of one of these benefits for the past six months
+You must have been in receipt of one of these benefits for at least six months

 You will normally have to pay off the loan out of your benefits over 2 years and deductions will be taken automatically at source.

-You can apply for a loan if you are a Universal Credit Claimant.
-You will have to have been claiming for a six month period (part of this can include the benefits listed above that you received prior to a move to UC).
-There are income limits if you are working and claiming UC and you will have to show that you can afford to repay.
+You can apply for a loan if you claim Universal Credit.
+You will have to have been claiming for a six month period (part of this can include the benefits listed above that you received before moving to Universal Credit.)
+There are income limits if you are working and claiming Universal Credit and you will have to show that you can afford to repay.
 You will usually have to repay the loan within 12 months.

 To apply; ask for a form from your local Jobcentre Plus work coach or visit the Budgeting Loans page on gov.uk.
 For any further information, please contact your welfare officer on 0300 304 5000 or email the Welfare Team.